agency-fund/evidential-be/CONVENTIONS.md

    This makes them feel idempotent.
 4. Prefer putting the response type as a method return type using ->, and only use the FastAPI response_model= attribute if necessary.
+5. Prefer importing from FastAPI rather than Starlette.

 # Python Practices